An infinite-dimensional approach to path-dependent Kolmogorov equations: Introduction

-where $Y^{s,y}(t)$ solves equation \call{eq:SDEintro}, is of class $C^{2,\alpha}$ and solves the backward Kolmogorov equation in the space of continuous functions. \end{theorem*} Since under our assumptions all the integrands appearing in \call{eq:PKolmogorovintro} are in $L^\infty$, a posteriori the function $u$ is Lipschitz in $t$ and hence, by Rademacher's theorem, differentiable almst everywhere with respect to $t$.
-Therefore for almost every $t$ it satisfies Kolmogorov's backward equation in its differential form
+where $Y^{s,y}(t)$ solves equation (\ref{eqSDEintro}), is of class $C^{2}$ with respect to $y$ and solves the backward Kolmogorov equation. \end{theorem*} Since under our assumptions all the integrands appearing in (\ref {eqPKolmogorovintro}) are in $L^\infty$, a posteriori the function $u$ is Lipschitz in $t$ and hence, by Rademacher's theorem, differentiable almost everywhere with respect to $t$.
+Therefore, for almost every $t$ it satisfies Kolmogorov backward equation in its differential form:

-We moreover exhibit some links between our results and the path-dependent calculus developed by Cont and Fournié (section \ref{sec:comparison}).
-In particular, thanks to the theorem stated above, we can prove the following result (again under some regularity assumptions compatible with those of the previous theorem): \begin{theorem*} The function
+We moreover show (Section~\ref{secex}) that all usual examples satisfy the regularity requirements of the previous theorem.
+Finally, we provide some links between our results and the path-dependent calculus developed by Cont and Fourni\'e (Section~\ref {seccomparison}).
+In doing so, the main result we have (again under some regularity assumptions compatible with those of the previous theorem) is the following: \begin{theorem*} The function